statengeneraal/tools-github-bwb/scripts/laws_in_couchdb/README.md

 * The service is very slow
 * Only one version of a law (the current) is available; there are no historical consolidations available
-* Bulk requests are not possible
+* Bulk requests are awkward

-While the [MetaLex Document Server](http://doc.metalex.eu/) solves the first two of these problems, it also introduces (more subtle) problems and bugs.
+While the [MetaLex Document Server](http://doc.metalex.eu/) solves the first two of these problems, and arguably the third, it also introduces (more subtle) problems and bugs.
 If we want to re-do the MetaLex Document Server, it is good to have a copy of the source document around.

 Usage
 -----